liyongcui/liyongcui.github.io/_pages/about.md

---
-title:"About"
-permalink:/about/
+---
+title: "About"
+permalink: /about/
 header:
- image:
+  image: "images/night.JPG"
---

-I'm a passionate analysis skills learner.

-etc, etc,....
+---
+I am a Biostatistics student.